DR DAN REARDON LIFESTYLE MEDICINE CONSULTANT

 Medication changes are always individual and should never be done abruptly.

-A doctor who understands performance — and reality.
+A doctor who understands physiology — and what people can actually sustain.

 I continue to work in the NHS A&E and privately specialise in the gap between intention and reality—building systems that make change stick.
 My background spans clinical medicine, sports performance, education, and health technology, translating physiology into outcomes you can repeat.